GDACK/E5P-Mods/README.md

 Please note that my upgrades and mods are work in progress, so not all the upgrades and mods have been completed yet and so these documents will be updated as I go.

-Please read "Mod List" for a list of the mods and to see if a particular mod has been completed yet.
+Please read "Mod List" for a list of the mods and to see if a particular mod has been completed yet or - alternatively - visit the wiki for a step by step walkthrough.